-Enabling and enhancing g our culture and capability Key project / initiative 2022/23 - 2024/25 SOI Work Programme Safety Enable AT to become an active leader in Vision Zero and health and safety implementation through increased delivery of training competencies across AT and more widely to consultants, stakeholders and elected members.
+Enabling and enhancing our culture and capability Key project / initiative 2022/23 - 2024/25 SOI Work Programme Safety 2022/23-2024/25: Enable AT to become an active leader in Vision Zero and health and safety implementation through increased delivery of training competencies across AT and more widely to consultants, stakeholders, and elected members.
 Develop organisation-wide practices, mindsets and procedures that drive improved safety results.
 Integrate and optimise the Health and Safety Representative capability across AT.
 Review and improve our health and safety management of service providers and contractors to ensure it is fit for purpose and appropriate to meet our responsibilities.
 Create, communicate and embed an integrated safety strategy, including key pillars, objectives, measures of success and targets supported by a Safety Management System programme of work.
+Kea - Adaptive Practice Continue implementing AT's agile programme of work (Reshaping AT) aimed at tackling the strategic implications of COVID-19 with a focus on customer, culture, capability and cost.
+This work is strongly aligned with AT's purpose of 'Easy Journeys' - connecting people and communities.

-Culture and transformation Refresh the existing three-year Culture &amp; Transformation strategy (2019 - 2021) to better align with our new strategic spotlights of Safety, Whirinaki (building trust, confidence and mana) and Climate Change Continue to build a highly adaptive organisation with the overarching objective of a thriving, inclusive and high performing culture.
+Enabling and enhancing our culture and capability Key project / initiative 2022/23 - 2024/25 SOI Work Programme Culture and transformation Refresh the existing three-year Culture & Transformation strategy (2019 - 2021) to better align with our new strategic spotlights of Safety, Whirinaki (building trust, confidence and mana) and Climate Change.
+Continue to build a highly adaptive organisation with the overarching objective of a thriving, inclusive and high performing culture.
 Enhance our "Speak Up" channels to streamline the experience for our people, ensure meaningful and confidential insights are gathered about our people's wellbeing to identify focus areas for wellbeing programmes and support in the future.
 Build our leadership capability, aligned to our leadership tohu (expectations) and AT values, to enable them to provide exceptional people experiences and have confidence to coach and lead their people to excellence.
 Align and refine our people experience products and services to ensure we remain competitive in a tight labour market and an employer of choice for our people.
-Build our people analytics and data intelligence capability to make more meaningful decisions about the products and services we provide for our people.
+Build our people analytics and data intelligence capability to make more meaningful decisions about the products and services we provide for our people. ЕРМО Continue operationalising the P3M3 model including the quality and transparency of reporting across AT to ensure confidence in delivery of the RLTP.